verdi-workshop/2024/call-for-papers/index.md

 ### Full and tool/short publications (A, B)

 All submissions in categories __A__ and __B__ must be original, unpublished, and not submitted concurrently for publication elsewhere.
-All accepted papers from all categories will appear in the proceedings of the conference.
-A special journal issue is planned for extended versions of selected papers from FACS 2022.
+A special journal issue is planned for extended versions of selected papers from categories A and B from FACS 2022.

 ### Journal-first publications (C)